SaraWestWA/lambdata_urena/review.md

-Code clear with useful doc strings.
+Code clear and easy to follow.
+Doc strings are useful.

 isit_float  - functions as described, misspelled integer on line 15